jpsca/jinjax/docs/components.md

 If you end up having more than one component with the same name, the one in the first folder will take priority.

 **Second**, they must have a ".jinja" extension.
-This also helps code editors automatically select the correct language syntax to highlight.
-However, you can configure it in the catalog.
+This also helps code editors automatically select the correct language syntax for highlighting.
+However, you can configure this extension in the catalog.

-**Third**, the component name must start with an uppercase letter.
-Why?
+**Third**, the filename must be either PascalCased (like Python classes) or "kebab-cased" (lowercase with words separated by dashes).

+The PascalCased name of the file (minus the extension) is always how you call the component (even if the filename is kebab-cased).
 This is how JinjaX differentiates a component from a regular HTML tag when using it.
-I recommend using PascalCase names, like Python classes.

-The name of the file (minus the extension) is also how you call the component.
 For example, if the file is "components/PersonForm.jinja":

 ```
 └ myapp/